A Deep Dive into Technical Writing Platforms for Documentation Teams

 Version control is no longer just for developers.

-When you have multiple editors working on shared content, you need to know who changed what and when.
+When multiple editors work on shared content, you need to know who made changes and when.
 Made a mistake?
 Roll it back.
-Need to see the history of a document?
+Need to see the history of a document or a topic?
 It’s all there.

-You can even work on next year’s documentation while keeping this year’s version live and stable.
+You can even work on updates or the next release of your documentation while keeping the current version live and stable.

 5. Publish Anywhere Your Audience Is

-Multi-channel publishing means your content adapts to where people need it.
+Multi-channel publishing means you can easily adapt your technical content to publish it to the channels where people need it.

-The same source content becomes a PDF download, a searchable help center, integrated with your customer support software, or a mobile-friendly web experience.
+The same source content can be downloaded as a PDF, accessed through a searchable HTML 5 help center, integrated with your customer support software, or presented in a mobile-friendly web experience.

 What to Look for When Choosing a Platform